 A Jack of all trades

 First and foremost I am a generalist.
-Email, social, content, website management, PPC and so on; I've done them all.
+Email, social, content marketing, website management, PPC and so on; I've done them all.
 I certainly have a few core strengths that stand out above others, but I am in no way a specialist in just one of those fields.
 I guess the closest thing I am is to the T-shaped Marketer which Rand Fishkin from Moz discusses in his blog here.

 This seems to have become a bit of a problem though when it comes to applying for agency roles.
 Why?
 Because agencies can afford to higher specialists.
 Instead of having 10 staff that can do everything an agency can afford to bring in people who are at the top of the specialism.
 Unfortunately for me, they're the roles which I just don't fit into.